cloud-66-internal/help.cloud66.com/_skycap/tutorials/using-validation-policies.md

 Copper DSL has [extensive documentation](https://copper.sh/docs/copper-dsl/) that will help you write your own rules when you are more comfortable with the process.

+We also have [another guide](/skycap/how-to-guides/formations/writing-and-debugging-copper-rules.html) to help you more easily test and debug your rules.

 For now we’re just going to use a single simple example rule:

 ```